Our process is all about doing what is best for you. Even if it causes more work for us.

 It is in the life insurance company’s best interest to charge the most they can for life insurance and everyone would pay too much if this was not such a competitive market.

-The rate classification for which any one person can qualify can vary greatly from one insurance company to another.
-There is also no way to know in advance the exact rate class for which anyone will qualify as this will be determined during the underwriting process.
+The rate classification for which you qualify can vary greatly from one insurance company to another.
+There is also no way to know in advance the exact rate class for which you’ll qualify as this will be determined during the underwriting process.

-Here’s Why and How Our 2 Application Process Works!
+Here’s Why & How Our 2 Application Process Works!

 By applying for two policies at one time, we have found that insurance companies are more willing to negotiate the rate that they charge to some people.
 Because having two different offers “on the table” gives us more negotiating room and can help us to improve the chance of you qualifying for an even better rate.